pnatu-coder/psview-agent/README.md

 ### 3. Connect them

-Back in Render, set `ALLOWED_ORIGINS` to your Vercel URL from step 2 (e.g. `https://psview-agent.vercel.app`) and redeploy the backend so CORS allows requests from it.
+Back in Render, I set `ALLOWED_ORIGINS` to your Vercel URL from step 2 (e.g. `https://psview-agent.vercel.app`) and redeploy the backend so CORS allows requests from it.

-Visit your Vercel URL — the app should now talk to the live backend.
+Visit the Vercel URL — the app should now talk to the live backend.

 ## Tech Stack